Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 4. Original Name: Initially, the language was called **Mocha**, then it was briefly named **LiveScript**, and finally, it was renamed to **JavaScript** as a marketing strategy to capitalize on the popularity of Java at the time (though the two languages are very different).
 5. **high-level:** closer to human languages (like English) than to machine code.
 Developer friendly - to write & read
 6. **interpreted**: not compiled beforehand but rather interpreted(executed) line-by-line at runtime by the JS engine (e.g., V8 in Chrome, SpiderMonkey in Firefox).
-7. **Dynamic**: don’t need to declare the type of a variable when you create it.
+8. **Dynamic**: don’t need to declare the type of a variable when you create it.
 The type is determined at runtime - flexible can be restricted with const
+9. A **scripting language** is a programming language designed for automating tasks and controlling software, typically executed by an interpreter rather than being compiled.
+10. JavaScript (JS) is considered a scripting language, as it is primarily used for automating tasks, manipulating web pages, and controlling web browsers, and it is executed by an interpreter (the browser) rather than being compiled.
-8. **Loosely Coupled**: Loosely coupled refers to a design principle where different parts of code are independent of each other, changes made in one part of the system won't heavily affect other parts, making it more flexible, maintainable, and easier to update.
+11. **Loosely Coupled**: Loosely coupled refers to a design principle where different parts of code are independent of each other, changes made in one part of the system won't heavily affect other parts, making it more flexible, maintainable, and easier to update.

 ```JS
 const button = document.querySelector('button');